pettiboy/better-wallet/README.md

 1. Scan the wallet address QR from your cold device
 2. Your wallet is now connected!
-3. View balance (Sepolia testnet by default)
+3. View balances for both ETH and PYUSD (Sepolia testnet)
+4. Get transaction notifications via Blockscout integration

 **For Production Build:**